Large firm expertise

 5 out of 7

-of our attorneys have experienced a client's perspective by owning a business or being general counsel of a healthcare, banking, manufacturing, or nonprofit enterprise.
+of our senior attorneys have experienced a client's perspective by owning a business or being general counsel of a healthcare, banking, manufacturing, or nonprofit enterprise.
 These experiences drive our ambition to be the preeminent client-focused firm.

 Can't afford a general counsel?